JohnnytheShark/LearningAirflow/README.md

 # LearningAirflow
-Repository used to store notes about Airflow
+Repository used to store notes about Airflows

+These notes come from the book Data Pipelines with Apache Airflow